 The word circumcision is a euphemism for genital cutting.
 A euphemism is a fancy word which attempts to conceal an unpleasant truth.
 The word “circumcision” was coined to make the procedure sound special compared to “genital cutting,” “penis cutting,” “mutilation,” or as commentator Joe Rogan calls it, “cutting baby dicks .”
 Because if it was actually called penis cutting, parents would never allow it to happen to their sons.
 So the word circumcision was invented to give it an aura of acceptability.
 Derived from ancient Latin, the word circumcision only describes the action of cutting, meaning literally “to cut around.”
 The word “circumcision” ignores the fact that a person’s genitals are being cut !

 Males can be either intact or circumcised.
-To use the term “uncircumcised” is incorrect and insulting to intact males.
+To use the term “uncircumcised” is incorrect and actually insulting to intact males.
 One cannot be “uncircumcised,” as the act of circumcision is a permanent condition.
-Hence, the proper terminology for a male with his foreskin attached in a normal state is “intact.”
+Hence, the proper terminology for a natural male with his foreskin attached in a normal state is “intact.”